swedenconnect/technical-framework/ELN-0603 - Registry for Identifiers.md

 - Added the attribute SignMessageDigest (1.2.752.201.3.14) to section 3.2.

 - The Sign Message Authentication Context URIs defined in section 3.1.1.1 are deprecated.

+- Added attribute set and service entity categories for HSA-ID.

 **Changes between version 1.4 and version 1.5:**